-2.20 Data Storing & Final Coordinates
+2.7.4 Data Storing & Final Coordinates

-- (i) GNSS observation data and the processed data should be stored in the relevant Provincial Geodetic Survey Unit. - (ii) Diagrams of all Secondary & Tertiary GPS control points surveyed by Provincial / ISM / SGO Geodetic Survey Units should also be filed in Provincial Geodetic Survey Unit. - (iii) Scanned images along with the list of adjusted coordinates as per table shown in the Annexure III should be sent to DSG (Geodetic) at the completion of each job. - (iv) DSG (Geodetic) will make necessary arrangements to update records and receive them to relevant District Snr.S.S. and to all Provincial Geodetic Survey Units. - (v) DSG(Geodetic) shall make arrangement to store the Finalized coordinates & data in the office of DSG (Geodetic).
+- (i) GNSS observation data and the processed data should be stored in the relevant Provincial Geodetic Survey Unit. - (ii) Diagrams of all Secondary & Tertiary GPS control points surveyed by Provincial Geodetic Survey Units should also be filed in Provincial Geodetic Survey Unit. - (iii) Scanned images along with the list of adjusted coordinates as per table shown in the Annexure III should be sent to DSG(Geodetic) at the completion of each job. - (iv) DSG(Geodetic) will make necessary arrangements to update records and receive them to relevant District Snr.SS and to all Provincial Geodetic Survey Units.

-Control Traversing
+2.8 Control Traversing

-2.21 With the introduction of Global Navigation Satellite System (GNSS) technology for horizontal ground control, requirement of establishing long distance traverses has been decreased.
-However, traverses have been categorized into three main groups according to their accuracy.
+With introduction of GNSS technology for horizontal geodetic control, requirement of long traverses has been minimized.
+Anyhow traverses are classified into 3 main categories according to their accuracy.